Reputation and Impact in Academic Careers: Results

+We measure the author reputation by $C_{i}(t)$, which measures not only the number of times his/her $N_{i}(t)$ publications have been referenced (an indication of overall scientific impact), but also the number of appearances of his/her name in the literature, thereby providing a name-association visibility.
+What $C_{i}$ does not account for is intrinsic research quality, e.g. the quality ratio $C_{i}/N_{i}$ is broadly distributed across scientists.
+Since quantitative proxies for quality are limited to citation counts, it is presently difficult to distill the role played by quality in assessing overall scientific impact.

-We measure the author reputation by $C_{i}(t)$, which possibly discounts the role of mentor reputation effects early in the career \cite{mentoreffect}.
-Nevertheless, as we analyze the top scientists, the signaling advantage the authors receive early in their careers by working with prestigious mentors/coauthors should be negligible over the long run \cite{SocialNetworksReputation}.
-Furthermore, by analyzing the top scientists, we reduce the compound reputation effect occurring when two or more scientists of comparable reputation are coauthors on a publication, a scenario where it may be difficult to estimate the differential impact of these scientists on the citation rate.
-Hence, we assume that a majority of the reputation signal is attributable to the central scientist $i$.
+By analyzing the top scientists, we reduce the compound reputation effect occurring when two or more scientists of comparable reputation are coauthors on a publication, a scenario where it may be difficult to estimate the differential impact of these scientists on the citation rate.
+Due to data limitations requiring author name disambiguation and career data for all coauthors $j$, we assume that a majority of the reputation signal is attributable to the central scientist $i$ by the approximation $C(t) \approx \sum_{j} C_{j}(t) \approx C_{i}(t)$.
 Also, by analyzing top-cited cohorts, we can establish an upper bound to the strength of the reputation effect.
+We note that $C_{i}$ possibly discounts the role of mentor reputation effects early in the career \cite{mentoreffect}.
+Nevertheless, by analyzing top scientists, the signaling advantage received early in their careers by associating with prestigious mentors/coauthors should be negligible over the long run \cite{SocialNetworksReputation}.

-To measure the role of author reputation vis-\`a-vis publication impact, we use a regression model that correlates the increase in the number of citations $\Delta c_{i,p}(t+1)$ for a given paper $p$ from year $t$ to year $t+1$ using three explanatory variables that account for (i) the role played by the net number of citations $c_{p}(t)$ accrued up to paper age $\tau_{p}$ quantified by the power-law regression parameter $\pi$; (ii) the role of publication age and the obsolescence of knowledge quantified by the exponential regression parameter $\overline \tau$; and (iii) the role of author reputation $C_{i}(t)$ quantified by the power-law regression parameter $\rho$.
-Again, we note that the reputation factor $C(t) \approx \sum_{j} C_{j}$ should conceivably aggregate the cumulative reputations measures of all coauthors $j$.
-However, due to data limitations requiring disambiguation and career data for all coauthors, we make the approximation $C(t) \approx C_{i}(t)$.
+To measure the role of author reputation vis-\`a-vis publication impact, we use a regression model that correlates the increase in the number of citations $\Delta c_{i,p}(t+1)$ for a given paper $p$ in year $t+1$ using three explanatory variables: (i) the role played by the net number of citations $c_{p}(t)$ accrued up to paper age $\tau_{p}$ quantified by the power-law regression parameter $\pi$; (ii) the role of publication age and the obsolescence of knowledge quantified by the exponential regression parameter $\overline \tau$; and (iii) the role of author reputation $C_{i}(t)$ quantified by the power-law regression parameter $\rho$.